Updated: Apr 28

 (1) Stimulate bile production in the liver.

-Stomach indigestion and to boost digestion before / after meal.
+Stomach indigestion and to boost digestion before/after meals.

 Support efficient fat digestion.